Developer Platform

 import { MCPClient } from "@anthropic-ai/mcp-client";

-// 1.
-Connect to the AI Front Door MCP server (CoreMethods is exposed here)
+// Step 2: Connect to the AI Front Door MCP server.

 const mcpClient = new MCPClient({